sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 ## Bounds-checking elimination

-In order to keep out-of-bounds slice accesses from being [a security vulnerability](https://en.wikipedia.org/wiki/Heartbleed), the go compiler inserts checks before each read.
+In order to keep out-of-bounds slice accesses from being a security vulnerability (like the famous [Heartbleed](https://en.wikipedia.org/wiki/Heartbleed) exploit), the go compiler inserts checks before each read.
 You can check it out in the [generated assembly](https://go.godbolt.org/z/qT3M7nPGf) (look for `runtime.panic`).

 The compiled code makes it look like we wrote somthing like this: